Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Superfluid vortex dipole and its generation

-here $u=2aN\sqrt{2\pi\beta}/a_{\rm osc}$, where $a$ is the $s$-wave scattering length, is the modified interaction strength.
-In the present work, we consider condensate consisting of $^{87}$Rb atoms in $F=1$, $m_F=1$ state with $s$-wave scattering length equal to $99a_0$ \cite{prl88}.
-We have neglected a constant term corresponding to energy along axial direction as it only shifts the energies and chemical potentials by a constant without affecting the dynamics.
-This equation can be solved numerically by using Crank-Nicholson method \cite{Muruganandam20091888}.
+where $u=2aN\sqrt{2\pi\beta}/a_{\rm osc}$, with $a$ as the $s$-wave scattering length, is the modified interaction strength.
+In the present work, we consider condensate consisting of $^{87}$Rb atoms in $F=1$, $m_F=-1$ state with $s=99a_0$ \cite{prl88}.
+We have neglected a constant term corresponding to the energy along axial direction as it only shifts the energies and chemical potentials by a constant without affecting the dynamics.
+We solve this equation numerically using the Crank-Nicholson method \cite{Muruganandam20091888}.